timche/postcss-german-stylesheets/README.md

 Checkout [index.js](index.js) for all available properties and values.

+## Documentation

+For a full list of available properties and values see [docs/OVERVIEW.md](docs/OVERVIEW.md)

 ## Contributing

 postcss-german-stylesheets is still in development and needs your help to add more awesome German properties and values.
 See [CONTRIBUTING.md](CONTRIBUTING.md).